GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 ---
-title: The Web Animations API just hit Chrome stable — here's what you need to know
+title: The Web Animations API is complete in Chrome — here's what you need to know
 subhead: Wrangling your web animations is about to get much easier
 authors:
   - una